 - loaded sweet potato nachos

 PS.
 I love seeing my recipes in action!
-If you decide to make this kale harvest salad, don't forget to snap a picture and tag me on Instagram- @nourishedbynic or leave a comment below!
+If you decide to make this apple and kale salad, don't forget to snap a photo and tag me on Instagram- @nourishedbynic or leave a comment and rating below letting me know how you liked it!

 📖 Recipe